mstksg/inCode/copy/entries/free-applicative-forms.md

 boolForm :: Form Bool

--- | A form with two elements (one producing an 'Int' and one producing a -- 'Bool'), where the result is 'Either Int Bool' -- the 'Int' if it is entered -- correctly, or the 'Bool' otherwise. eitherInt :: Form (Either Int Bool) eitherInt = (Left <$> intForm) <|> (Right <$> boolForm)
+-- | A form with two elements (one producing an 'Int' and one producing a -- 'Bool'), where the result is 'Either Int Bool' -- a "the first or the -- second". eitherInt :: Form (Either Int Bool) eitherInt = (Left <$> intForm) <|> (Right <$> boolForm)
 ```